 Configuration

-) is the primary way to customize how Terrateam interacts with your GitHub repository and Terraform code.
-This file is stored in the .terrateam
+file to customize how it interacts with your GitHub repository and Terraform code.

 Basic Structure